cloudflare/terraform-provider-cloudflare/docs/resources/hyperdrive_config.md

 Optional:

 - `disabled` (Boolean) When set to true, disables the caching of SQL responses.
 (Default: false)
 - `max_age` (Number) When present, specifies max duration for which items should persist in the cache.
+Not returned if set to default.
 (Default: 60)
 - `stale_while_revalidate` (Number) When present, indicates the number of seconds cache may serve the response after it becomes stale.
+Not returned if set to default.
 (Default: 15)

 ## Import